hchiam/learning-a11y/README.md

   - `role="dialog"` and `role="alertdialog"` and `role="tablist"` automatically trigger application mode and hence keyboard limitations/freedoms.

-- You can use `role="math"` and `aria-label=""` on a `<div>` that wraps MathML markup with a `<math>` element, but MathML isn't universally supported.
+- You can use `role="math"` and `aria-label="(description of the math expression)"` on a `<div>` that wraps MathML markup with a `<math>` element, but MathML isn't universally supported.
 Or just use MathJax, which also happens to be able to help with MathML markup support for all browsers.
   - [MathJax example](https://codepen.io/hchiam/pen/WNpgzMe)
 - `aria-busy="true"` if you want to suppress suppress `aria-live` region announcements (e.g. page load).